commentatorboy/RandomImagePicker/README.md

 random.txt

-inside the img directory is all of the pictures.
+Put the images inside the img directory.

 Just run index.html in your local browser.
 Select the multiple images from that directory.